morgan0112/average-price-for-golden-delicious-apples/README.md

 - Import Packages
   - numpy for mathemticial calculations
   - pandas to read and store data as Data Frames
-  - plotly for visualisations
+  - matplotlib and seaborn for visualisations
-  - scikit learn for Regression Models, Model Selection, Pre-processing and Metrics
+  - scikit learn for Regression Modeling, Model Selection, Pre-processing and Metrics
+  - xgboost for Regression Modeling
 - Import Data
   - Importing train and test datasets
 - Pre-processing